tripledes/sjimenez-lxc/README.md

 * Defines the container itself, allows the following parameters/properties:
   * name: container's name.
   * template: template to be used during container creation.
+  * template_options: array with template's extra options.
+Use must make sure they are valid.
   * timeout: timeout (in seconds) to wait for container opertions to complete.
   * storage_backend: dir, lvm, btrfs, loop  or best.
   * storage_options: options to be passed to the chosen storage backend.
   * state: running, stopped or frozen.
-  * ipv4: IPv4 address for eth0 (can be string or array).
-  * ipv4_gateway: default IPv4 gateway.
   * restart: whether to restart the container after applying network configuration.
+  * autostart: enable/disable starting the container at boot time.
+  * autostart_delay: time to wait before starting next container.
+  * autostart_order: position on which the container will be started.
+  * groups: array with all the container's groups.

 ### lxc_interface

-* Defines network interfaces other than eth0 and allows the following paramters/properties:
+* Defines network interfaces and allows the following paramters/properties:
-  * name: eth1, eth2...
+  * name: eth0, eth1...
   * container: container's name.
   * index: index number for the interface.
   * link: host interface where to link the container interface.